liferay/liferay-docs/develop/tutorials/articles-dxp/310-troubleshooting/13-patching-and-debugging-portal-source-code.markdown

 As a developer, you might have similar reasons for asking "What's under the *DXP's* hood?"
 Since DXP Digital Enterprise (DXP) is open-source, you can examine its code and see it in action!
-Setting up the DXP source code for debugging is your ticket to investigating issues, exploring DXP, making improvements and customizations.
+Setting up the DXP source code, applying desired patches, and debugging it is your ticket to investigating issues, exploring DXP, making improvements and customizations.

 Here are the setup steps: